What is Cloud Technology? A Plain-English Guide for Your Business

 Table of Contents

-What is Cloud and why is it important in Technology?
+What is the Cloud and Why Does it Matter?

 Understanding the Core Service Models: IaaS, PaaS, and SaaS